-Overall ESG score numerical, weighted average of MSCI's E, S, amd G pillar scores.
-A higher number indicates (MSCI industry adjusted score) Coverage % a more favourable ESG profile in the view of
+The MSCI ESG Key Issue Score is the numerical, weighted average of MSCI's E, S, amd G pillar scores.
+A higher number indicates a more favourable ESG profile in the view of MSCI.

 The weighted averages of the Key Issue Scores are aggregated and companies' scores are normalized by their industries.
 After any overrides are factored in, each company's Final Industry-Adjusted Score corresponds to a rating.